 If you see people as people first and believe everyone has a right to enjoy their lives through leisure and play, consider a career in therapeutic recreation.

 The Therapeutic Recreation program at Douglas College is the only program of its kind in the province.
-In it, you’ll learn how to use leisure activities – such as arts and crafts, dance, music, sports, games, aquatics and group outings - to improve the health, well-being and quality of life for seniors, people living with disabilities or illnesses, and everyone in between.
+In it, you’ll learn how to use leisure activities – such as arts and crafts, dance, music, sports, games, aquatics and group outings - to improve the health, well-being and quality of life for seniors and people living with disabilities or illnesses.

 You’ll also get opportunities to put what you’ve learned into practice with real clients through community projects, practicums and internships.

 National Council for Therapeutic Recreation Certification

 Douglas College Therapeutic Recreation graduates have maintained a 100% pass rate on the National Council for Therapeutic Recreation Certification exam from 2016-2018, surpassing the national and international average by close to 20%.

 Douglas College offers two credentials: